 Now it’s time to complete the listing for your product.
-There are a few basic keys that you should keep in mind.
+There are a few basic keys that you should keep in mind to sell on eBay.

-Keywords – Think about the words and phrases that people will be searching for when they want to buy an item like this.
-Use the most relevant and most important keywords in your product title and in your listing.
-More keywords in your products description will give it a better chance of being found through a search.
+- Keywords – Think about the words and phrases people will search for when they want to buy an item like this on eBay.
+Use the most relevant and most important keywords in your product title and your product listing.
+More keywords in your product’s description will give it a better chance of being found through a search on eBay.

-Details – Be sure that you’re giving enough details in the listing and description to help buyers make an informed decision.
-The specifics that you should include will depend on the product, but it could be things like size, age, condition, type of material, color, brand name, and any other important details that a buyer might care about.
+- Details – Be sure you’re giving enough details in the listing and description to help buyers make an informed decision.
+The specifics you should include will depend on the product.
+Still, it could be things like size, age, condition, type of material, color, brand name, and other important details that a buyer might care about when buying online.

 Some items will have a lot of different competing listings, and others will have virtually no competition.
-Nathan said, “A lot of times, I’m the only person who has a certain item listed.
+Nathan said, “A lot of times, I’m the only person with a certain item listed.
 I’m not afraid to list something and have it sit for several months without selling.
-When a person comes by that is searching for an item and I’m the only one who has it, they’re willing to pay a higher price due to scarcity.”
+When a person comes by that is searching for an item, and I’m the only one who has it, they’re willing to pay a higher price for the item due to scarcity.”

 After the Sale Step 1: Get the Payment

-After your item has sold, it’s important to make sure that you receive the payment.
+After your item has sold, it’s important to ensure you receive the payment.
 When the auction ends, the winner will be notified so he or she can make the payment.
-Be sure that you don’t ship the item until that payment has been made.
+Of course, eBay also notifies you.
+Ensure you don’t ship the item until that payment has been made.

 After the Sale Step 2: Pack It and Ship It

-Next, you’ll need to pack the item and get it ready to be shipped.
-Make sure that it is packed well and protected so it does not break or get damaged during the shipment.
-After it is shipped, be sure to mark it as shipped in your seller dashboard so the buyer knows that it is on its way.
+Next, you’ll need to pack the item you sold on eBay and prepare it to be shipped.
+Ensure it is packed well and protected, so it does not break or get damaged during the shipment.
+After it’s shipped, be sure to mark it as shipped in your eBay seller dashboard so the buyer knows that it is on its way.

 After the Sale Step 3: Leave Positive Feedback for the Buyer

 As the seller, you can leave feedback for the buyer.
-Assuming there were no issues, leave positive feedback.
+Assuming there were no issues, leave positive feedback for the customer.
 Some sellers wait to do this until later, but once the buyer has made the payment, his or her job is basically complete and you can go ahead and leave feedback.

-Your seller feedback will be important to your long-term success on eBay, so it’s good to try to get some positive feedback early on.
+Your seller feedback will be critical to your long-term success on eBay, so it’s good to try to get some positive feedback early on.
 If the buyer doesn’t leave seller feedback within a few days of receiving the item, you can follow up with an email and ask them to leave feedback.
-If you’ve already left positive feedback for the buyer, you can mention that.
+If you’ve already left positive feedback on eBay for the buyer, you can mention that.

 I asked Nathan about the importance of seller feedback.
 He said, “It’s pretty important to have nearly 100% positive feedback, but anything above 98% is good.
 There’s always going to be a person or two who leave you negative feedback just because they can.
 You’re able to get eBay to step in and possibly remove negative feedback if you didn’t do anything wrong.